astronomer/docs/astro/data-plane-activation.md

   - `PutRolePolicy`
   - `ListRoles`
   - `UpdateAssumeRolePolicy`
-- [ ] Desired region for Astro Cluster deployment identified, from the list of [supported regions](resource-reference-aws.md#aws-region)
+- [ ] Desired region for Astro cluster deployment identified, from the list of [supported regions](resource-reference-aws.md#aws-region)
 - [ ] _If peering VPCs_, preferred subnet CIDR range identified (no smaller than a /19 range)

 </TabItem>